(Add your language)

 For more information about the Theme Review Team, including how to get involved, refer to the WordPress Theme Review Team website.
 If you have questions about or need clarification of these Guidelines, please ask on the Theme Reviewers mail list.

 Note: This is an evolving living document and subject to change and addition at any time as the WordPress Theme Review Team continues to develop and outline standards and practices for WordPress Theme development and design.

-- Themes must not provide backward compatibility for out-of-date WordPress versions (more than two prior major WordPress versions - currently, that means versions prior to WordPress 3.4), including using function_exists() conditional wrappers for current WordPress functions.
+- Themes must not provide backward compatibility for out-of-date WordPress versions (more than two prior major WordPress versions - that means, given the latest WordPress release is 3.8, versions prior to WordPress 3.6), including using function_exists() conditional wrappers for current WordPress functions.